testdouble/test_data/README.md

 pollution.
 However, you may need to commit your test data if the data needs to be loaded by multiple processes or over multiple connections.

-If you need to load the test data and commit it to the database, simply call `TestData.load(transactions: false)`.
+If you need to load the test data and commit it to the database, simply set `TestData.config.use_transactional_data_loader = false`.

 Once committed, figuring out when and how to clear it out after each test run then becomes an additional responsibility.
-Many folks use [database_cleaner](https://github.com/DatabaseCleaner/database_cleaner) for this, while this gem offers a rudimentary [TestData.truncate](https://github.com/testdouble/test_data#testdatatruncate) method that can be passed `transactions: false` and which may be sufficient.
+Many folks use [database_cleaner](https://github.com/DatabaseCleaner/database_cleaner) for this, while this gem offers a rudimentary [TestData.truncate](https://github.com/testdouble/test_data#testdatatruncate) method which may be sufficient for your application.

 You might imagine something like this if you were loading the data just once for the full run of a test suite: